kvaky/kvaky.com/index.md

 ---
 layout: home
 ---
-I will share stories here once I set this page up.
+I am setting this page up.
+Meanwhile you can subscribe at the bottom of the page and I will let you know once I post something.